cylewitruk/stackify/README.md

 Each environment can have one or many services.
 Stackify services represent a specific version and configuration of Stacks network components.
 Stackify provides an interactive prompt for configuring new services in environments.

+When adding a service, there are a number of configuration options you can use to fine-tune the service's behavior, such as:

+- The version of the service.
+Service versions are part of the Stackify configuration and must be managed separately.
+See [Configure Service Versions].
+- Start block height OR epoch, immediately or never (start manually)
+- Stop block height OR epoch, or never (stop manually)

-**Note:** It is completely valid and _part of the use case_ to mix and match different versions of services and configurations, such as start/stop block heights/epochs, etc.!
+**Note:** It is completely valid and _**part of the use case**_ to mix and match different versions of services and configurations, such as start/stop block heights/epochs, etc.!

 To add a new service, run the following command (replacing `FOO` with the name of your environment):